rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 }
 {% endhighlight %}

 In the above example, the parameter `execctx` of method `apply` is automatically resolved and provided by the compiler to the program.
 How does the Scala compiler know how to resolve  `implicit` parameters?
-Compiler search for an object that have the same type of an `implicit` parameter and that is declared using the word `implicit`.
+Compiler search for an object that has the same type of an `implicit` parameter and that is declared using the word `implicit`.
 In the case of `execctx` in the `object scala.concurrent.ExecutionContext.Implicits` is defined the constant `global`.

 {% highlight scala %}
 implicit lazy val global: ExecutionContext = ???